-The teacher / coach endeavors to develop all athlete to their fullest potential.
+The teacher / coach endeavours to develop all athlete to their fullest potential.
 He focuses on student-centric and values-driven coaching.
-Teachers / coaches maintains a professional relationship with the athletes and ensures their safety and well-being at all times.
-As positive role models, they inspire and motivate the athletes towards greater heights.
+Teachers / coaches maintains a professional relationship with the participants and ensures their safety and well-being at all times.
+As positive role models, they inspire and motivate the participants towards greater heights.